Cahokia: Rise and peak (11th and 12th centuries)

 At the high point of its development, Cahokia was the largest urban center north of the great Mesoamerican cities in Mexico and Central America.
 Home to about 1,000 people before circa 1050, its population grew rapidly after that date.
-According to a 2007 study in Quaternary Science Reviews, "Between AD 1050 and 1100, Cahokia's population increased from between 1,400 and 2,800 people to between 10,200 and 15,300 people". an estimate that applies only to a 1.8 km2 high-density central occupation area.
-Archaeologists estimate the city's population at between 6,000 and 40,000 at its peak, with more people living in outlying farming villages that supplied the main urban center.
+According to a 2007 study in Quaternary Science Reviews, "Between AD 1050 and 1100, Cahokia's population increased from between 1,400 and 2,800 people to between 10,200 and 15,300 people", an estimate that applies only to a 1.8 km2 high-density central occupation area.
 As a result of archeological excavations in the early 21st century, new residential areas were found to the west of Cahokia; this discovery increased estimates of historic area population.
+Archaeologists estimate the city's population at between 6,000 and 40,000 at its peak.
 If the highest population estimates are correct, Cahokia was larger than any subsequent city in the United States until the 1780s, when Philadelphia's population grew beyond 40,000.
 Its population may have been larger than contemporaneous London and Paris.

+Studies of Cahokia's rise see large-scale immigration as an essential contributor to the city's initial rapid growth.
+At the onset of the "Big Bang," non-local ceramics begins to appear in higher frequencies across site types indicating interaction or immigration from populations around the lower Ohio Drainage (Yankeetown), Lower Mississippi Valley (Coles Creek), Upper Midwest (below), and south-central plains (Caddo).
+Many of these immigrants moved into outlying villages in the eastern uplands, referred to as the Richland Complex.
+Intensive farming and textile production occurred in these villages which has been interpreted as supplicant behavior directed towards the central urban core of the city.
+The novel practices these immigrant communities brought with them have been argued as essential to the creation of the character of Cahokia as a city.
+One such example, the common mound-and-plaza pairing, was adopted from longstanding Coles Creek organizational principles.